Updated Summer 2020

 If you’re an experienced paddler you’ll have acquired the knack of going straight without a skeg – handy for paddling shallow rivers where the skeg would ground.
 A little more paddling finesse and constant small corrections are required, especially if powering on.

 It’s good to learn the technique before you need to: fix your eyes on a tree or marker on a distant bank and paddle as gently as you like towards it, not looking away and keeping the nose of the boat in line with the marker.
 By using very light strokes you’ll see it can be done if it’s not too windy when again, a skeg helps with tracking (going straight).

-I even found I could paddle a ten-foot Solar without a skeg.
+I even found I could paddle a ten-foot Solar 300 (below) without a skeg.
 Once you know you can go straight without a skeg, it’s just a matter of adopting the same finesse but with a bit more power.
-Only when you attempt the speeds of a Maori war party will the deflection get too much because you can paddle faster and still go straight with a skeg.
+Only when you attempt the speeds of a Maori war party will the bow deflection or yawing get too much because you can paddle faster and still go straight with a skeg.
 Out at sea or on busier rivers, I always use a skeg.